Class GameObject

 Parameters:

 collider - the new collider.
-Set to null to remove a collider.
+Set to null to remove the collider.

 Example: Add a box collider with size 2x2x2 to a game object